LucaBongiorni/github-kali-scripts/README.md

 python debruijn.py -c '0123456789' -m 3
 Calculate de Bruijn sequence for a specific character set and subsequence.
 Specify the character set with -c 'characters' and the max length of the subsequence with -m # as in above example.

+./printerspam.sh
+Causes a networked printer with port 9100 open to print your message line by line.

 ./volume.sh
 Set speaker volume through script.